Tevemadar/QuickNII/Docs/imageprepro.rst

 Collect the section images in a folder.
 The section sampling is defined by the serial numbers.

+Remember to have a filenaming pattern that is consistent and with equal number of digits.

 Use the small program “FileBuilder.bat” provided with QuickNII to generate the XML descriptor file.
 A new window will open, and ask for the folder where your images are located.
 Point to the correct folder, mark all image files (ctrl+A), and click ok.